neuefische/wd-flipped-classroom-curriculum/sessions/js-basics/challenges-js-basics.md

 Your Quiz App project contains various buttons, which are not connected to functionality yet.
 Let's add some interactivity!

-This challenge is only interested in the first question card in your Quiz App.
+This challenge only concerns the first question card in your Quiz App.
 We'll deal with the other question cards later.
 (Remember: `querySelector()` returns only the first element matching the given selector).

 Please add these mechanics to your Quiz App: